 - Please keep personal belongings to a minimum that you bring into the hospital.

 - We ask that you go directly to the patient room and after visiting promptly exit the building.
 We ask that you do not visit any other patients, staff or departments while in the hospital.
 We ask that you do not use waiting rooms.

 - The cafeteria will be open to access food; however, social distancing and masking will be required.
 Seating will be very limited; you may take your food to your loved one’s room or get a to go container.

 - At this time no visitors under the age of 18 are allowed.

-The hospital visiting hours have been set from 8 a.m. to 4 p.m.
+The hospital visiting hours are 8 a.m. to 8 p.m.
 Visiting hours and guidelines may change or be suspended at any time.
 The clinical team will make every effort to communicate changes as they occur.